parkpow/platerec-documentation/source/index.html.md

 Our service also supports webhooks.
 It allows you to receive a HTTP **POST** request to a target URL of your choosing.
 Go to [webhooks settings page](https://app.platerecognizer.com/accounts/webhooks/) to manage your webhooks or add a new webhook target.
 If you are using Stream, see those [instructions](https://guides.platerecognizer.com/docs/stream/configuration#webhook-parameters).

+- The `target_url` should return a **valid HTTP status code** (200).
+If the `target_url` consistently returns an error code, the hook will be removed and an email will be sent to the account owner.
-To quickly test out this feature, you can use [http://webhook.site](http://webhook.site).
+- To quickly test out this feature, you can use [http://webhook.site](http://webhook.site).
 It generates a unique target URL and displays all the requests made to that URL.

-The `target_url` should return a **valid HTTP status code** (200).
-If the `target_url` consistently returns an error code, the hook will be removed and an email will be sent to the account owner.
+- A webhook is sent for each call to the recognition API even when no license plate is found.

 <aside class="notice">
 We have sample code for how to <a href="https://github.com/marcbelmont/deep-license-plate-recognition/tree/master/webhooks/">set up a webhook</a> on your own machine.